-Yep, call me a hater, but I sincerely believe that The new Motorola Razr is a failure of product management.
+Yep, call me a hater, but I sincerely believe that The new Motorola Razr is a failure of a product.

 As a disclaimer:

 I’m one of those people who were fascinated by the original Razr V3 – I owned 3 of those.
 Why 3?
 Because they had a fatal flaw in the case design and one of their hinges, which contained the cable connecting the device body with the screen on the lid.
 It was a weak point, which would eventually fail and break after some usage.
 Repairing was a temporary solution.
 But I was so in love with that phone back in 2005 that I just went and bought a new one as soon as the old one would fail.
 Stupid, I know 😀

 Today the story is quite different.
 I’m still stupid, but the market has changed a lot.
 Especially when it comes to the high-end devices in the higher price range.
 We’re used to seeing there Apple’s top devices, with a couple of Android flagships murking iOS’s water recently.
 A common sense is that you’d expect a very potent smartphone at $1000+.

 Then the foldable screens happened and obviously some manufacturers are not sure what to do.